 - Step 1: Set the carrier in a location and put a soft blanket at its bottom.

 - Step 2: Keep some cat food inside the carrier as well, to lure the cat.

 - Step 3: Make use of pheromone spray if your cat gets aggressive.

 - Step 4: Make sure your cat is comfortable inside the carrier.

 - Step 5: Acclimatize your cat inside the carrier before taking it with you.
 A cat which is perfectly familiar with it's environment will be less aggressive than one that isn't familiar with it.
 This means you may want to make some time a week or tow before you travel to let your cat become familiar with the space.

 - Step 7: Removing the cat from the carrier can also be equally frustrating.
 To do it properly, use the same method as above.
-Lure the cat out with food and, if necessary, gently remove your cat from the carrier.
+Lure the cat out with a cat treat and, if necessary, gently remove your cat from the carrier.